Neiko-Real/Frantic-Bot/README.md

-# Welcome to NEIKOS BOT!
+# Welcome to Frisk's BOT!

-This Bot is a WIP Project from Neiko!
+This Bot is a WIP Project from Frisk#1000!

 ## Commands